jacksonbull87/tiktok-dreams/README.md

 ![](/images/getting_top200_data.png)

 Step 3: Look at the value counts for `historic_top200usa['track_genre']`.
 As you can see below, the genre tags can get quite specific.
-Most people probably don't know the difference between "pop" and "post-teen pop" or "philly rap" or "nyc rap".
+Most people probably don't know the difference between "pop" and "post-teen pop" or
+"philly rap" or "nyc rap".

 ![](/images/genre_value_counts.png)

-In order to simply this, let's create a new feature that labels each track as either "pop", "rap/hip-hop", "country", "rock" using regex
+Step 4: Using the power of Regex, I created a helper function that labels each track as either "pop", "rap/hip-hop", "country", "rock" using regex

 `import map_genre`